How to Apply for a Section 8 Residential Occupancy Permit

 Section 8 occupancy permits are valid for a rental unit until the owner changes.

-A date will be set for inspections to take place.
-Someone needs to be present between 9 a.m. and 2 p.m. on that date to let the inspectors in.
+- A date will be set for inspections to take place.
+The Owner or representative needs to be present between 9 a.m. and 2 p.m. on that date to allow the inspectors on the property.

 The costs of a Section 8 occupancy application are:

 - $20.00 for additional units in the same building

 Currently, the Permit Office accepts cash and checks only.

 What to Expect

 After the inspections take place: